 We suggest you try the following to help find what you’re looking for:

-The Voluntary Product Accessibility Template (VPAT) was developed by ITI and GSA to assist Federal contracting officials and other buyers in making preliminary assessments regarding the availability of commercial Information and Communication Technology (ICT) products and services with features that support accessibility.
+The Voluntary Product Accessibility Template (VPAT) was developed by the Information and Technology Council (ITI) and the Government Services Administration (GSA) to assist Federal contracting officials and other buyers in making preliminary assessments regarding the availability of commercial Information and Communication Technology (ICT) products and services with features that support accessibility.

-Oracle uses the VPAT to represent the degree of conformance to various accessibility standards and guidelines, including Section 508 (as released in 2001), WCAG 1.0, and WCAG 2.0.
+Oracle uses the VPAT to create our Accessibility Conformance Reports to represent the degree of conformance to various accessibility standards and guidelines, including Section 508 (as released in 2001 and revised in 2017), WCAG 1.0, WCAG 2.0 and WCAG 2.1.
 Depending on when a product was developed and released, different standards may be listed.
 Oracle is an active member on the ITI group that is working to enhance the VPAT to address future standards.

-Note that there is not always a one-to-one mapping of VPATs to products listed on the Oracle store; in some cases a specific product may be embedded in a larger scoped VPAT; for example, 'Oracle General Ledger' may be included within the VPAT of a larger product suite such as 'Oracle Financials'.
+Note that there is not always a one-to-one mapping of ACRs to products listed on the Oracle store.
+In some cases a specific product may be embedded in a larger scoped ACR; for example, 'Oracle General Ledger' may be included within the ACR of a larger product suite such as 'Oracle Financials'.